SirDancealot/DnDLike/DnDLike/Readme.txt

 Welcome to DnDlike.
 Alpha V0.1
-This is a charachter creater/battle simulator based on the Dungeons and Dragons mechanics.
+This is a character creator/battle simulator based on the Dungeons and Dragons mechanics.

 Before modifying and distributing be sure to read content in folder "Legal information"